-Quickly after the demonstrator’s 6:30 a.m. arrival, cars began to pile up in front of the blockaded gate.
-The office park is filled with mainly airport-related businesses, and many cargo trucks had to turn around, blocked from entering the building.
+Quickly after the demonstrators’ 6:30 a.m. arrival, cars began to pile up in front of the blockaded gate.
+The office park is filled mainly with airport-related businesses and many cargo trucks had to turn around, blocked from entering the building.

 Workers who were trying to enter the gate in their personal vehicles, not to deliver materials, parked their cars on the street and walked around the human blockade.

 At around 7:30 a.m., one livid employee drove away from the blocked gate so abruptly that people had to scatter-run in order to dodge her SUV.
 She was rushing for the second entrance of the office park, which she and a couple other vehicles were able to enter before a group of “arrestees” rushed to blockade it.